abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 }
 ```

-#### condition `asnumber`
+#### Condition: `asnumber`

-BGP public AS numbers are globally unique identifiers assigned by IANA for routing on the Internet, ranging from 1-64495 (16-bit) and extended to 32-bit for more availability.
-The public AS numbers have to be unique on the Internet and BGP uses the AS number for its loop prevention mechanism.
+BGP public AS numbers are globally unique identifiers assigned by IANA for Internet routing, ranging from 1 to 64495 (16-bit) and extended to 32-bit for greater availability.
+Public AS numbers must be unique on the Internet, and BGP uses the AS number as its loop-prevention mechanism.

 ```
 'rule-asnumber' : {